wolpert/svarm/docs/Design.md

 ### UUIDs and Keys

-Every component in the cluster has their own UUIDs and 256 bit key.
+Every component in the cluster has their own UUIDs and 256 bit AES key.
 This includes:

 - Proxy